 The site reassessment investigation of the Camdenton Sludge Disposal Area site was initiated to determine whether additional sites had accepted City Lagoon #3 (Hulett Lagoon) wastes and whether TCE was contaminating local groundwater.
-Research conducted by department staff indicated that the sludge applied at the two private properties came from the city’s wastewater treatment facility on Ha Ha Tonka Road and not from the Hulett Lagoon.
+Research conducted by department staff indicated the sludge applied at the two private properties came from the city’s wastewater treatment facility on Ha Ha Tonka Road and not from the Hulett Lagoon.

 Analytical results from the October 2017 sampling of private drinking water wells and a public well surrounding the Camdenton Sludge Disposal Area site indicate there is no groundwater contamination.
-No TCE was detected in any of the twelve wells sampled within one half mile of the site.
+No TCE was detected in any of the 12 wells sampled within one-half mile of the site.
 Trace metals were detected in some wells but, other than the lead detections that are not likely attributable to the site, none were at concentrations significantly above background levels for the area, nor above National Primary or Secondary Drinking Water Standards.